Armand Sahadewsing: AFC DWS

 In 1966, Sahadewsing relocated to the Netherlands in pursuit of a KNVB coaching license.
 While in the Netherlands he joined AFC DWS competing in the Dutch Eredivisie, appearing in two matches in the 1967–68 season, where he played with the likes of Frans Geurtsen and Rob Rensenbrink.

 International career

-Sahadewsing played for the Dutch Guyana national team, Dutch Guyana being the predecessor of Suriname, as the Dutch colony was known prior to 1976.
+Sahadewsing played for the Suriname national football team.
 He made his debut in 1957, in a 2–1 loss to the Netherlands Antilles, in the CONCACAF leg of the 1962 FIFA World Cup qualifying campaign.

 Managerial career

 In 1966, Sahadewsing relocated to the Netherlands to obtain a KNVB coaching license.
-In 1980, he became the manager of the Suriname for the country's 1982 FIFA World Cup qualifying campaign.
+In 1980, he became the manager of the Suriname national football team for the country's 1982 FIFA World Cup qualifying campaign.
 Suriname were eliminated by Cuba in the 1981 CONCACAF Championship qualification.